BigWigsMods/LittleWigs/README.txt

 Description-

-To put it simply, these are BigWigs modules that add some warnings to the bosses found in 5-man dungeons in the Wrath of the Lich King expansion.
+To put it simply, these are BigWigs modules that add some warnings to the bosses found in 5-man dungeons in the Cataclysm expansion.

 Usage-